 48-Hour Notices are reports of "last minute" contributions and/or loans of $1,000 or more received by an authorized committee of the candidate (including a joint fundraising committee) less than 20 days but more than 48 hours before the day of any election in which the candidate is running.
 The 48-Hour Notice must be filed within 48 hours of the campaign's receipt of the contribution.
-48-Hour Notices must be filed within 48 hours of a contribution’s receipt.
 If the committee misses this deadline, the Commission still recommends filing the notice, provided it is filed before the date of the applicable election.

 This requirement applies to all contributions of $1,000 or more, including:

-House committees file these notices with the FEC.
+All committees file these notices with the FEC.
 Committees that file electronically must file 48-Hour Notices in an electronic format.
 A paper-filing committee may also file online using the FEC’s web-based forms.
-Paper-filing committees that choose to file using the paper version of FEC Form 6 must fax the notice to the FEC at 202-219-0174.
+Paper-filing committees that choose to file using the paper version of FEC Form 6 can fax the notice to the FEC at 202-219-0174.

 In addition to filing the 48-Hour Notices on Form 6, committees must itemize all last-minute contributions in their next scheduled report on Form 3.